 Kōkua Mau Activities

-2019 Update: Please visit our page Legislative Agenda for the latest news
+2019 Update: We relocated this page.
+Please visit our page Legislative Agenda for the latest news

 June 30, 2014 Congratulations to all of us!

 We are happy to report the POLST legislation to expand signing privileges to APRNs was signed June 30, 2014 by Governor Neil Abercrombie, effective on July 1, 2014 as Act 154!!

 Many thanks to everyone who helped to make this possible especially Senator Roz Baker who introduced the bill and Senator Josh Green and Representative Della Au Belatti who helped move it through the process.

 The Kōkua Mau POLST Task Force is made up of Drs.
 Cherylee Chang and Daniel Fischberg, Queen’s Medical Center; Dr. Libby Char; Ken Zeri, Hospice Hawaii; Keith Ridley, DOH; and Jeannette Koijane, Kōkua Mau.
 Additionally we had great support from Malia Espinda, QMC, and Kathleen Yokouchi and Valisa Saunders, Hawaii State Center for Nursing and the expert advice from Jim Pietsch, Director, University of Hawaiʻi Elder Law Program.